Descriptors

 Some of the runtimes also provide capabilities for easily querying for source code info for a descriptor, so you don’t have to worry about computing the path for an element yourself.

 Perhaps counter-intuitively, the process for instantiating these wrapper types is file-centric.
-In order to create a
+To create a

 descriptor for a message or RPC service, you have to first create the descriptor for the file that contains the